FlatIO/embed-client/README.md

 ### `getMIDI(): Promise<Uint8Array, Error>`

-Get the current displayed score as a MIDI file
+Get the currently displayed score as a MIDI file

 ```js
 embed.getMIDI().then(function (midi) {